Transcription – Start Here

 Look for these color progress bars:

-You will see two special statuses on some documents in the site:
+You will see three special statuses on some documents in the site:

 Documents with Under Evaluation status are not available for transcription yet!
 We’re evaluating methods for transcribing these.
 Once we decide on a method, these documents will be made available.